SamSam9090/syrianarchive-http/Pages/investigations/Dataset-of-Verified-Videos-About-Chemical-Weapons-Attacks.md

 desc: Dataset of Verified Videos About Chemical Weapons Attacks in Syria
 image: /assets/cover-photo-web.width-800.png
 ---
-# Dataset of Verified Videos About Chemical Weapons Attacks in Syria - Syrian Archive

 Since the UN Security Council [adopted Resolution 2118 three years ago][1], outlining the framework for the elimination of chemical weapons in Syria, and despite the Organization for [the Prohibition of Chemical Weapons (OPCW)][2] working to destroy chemical weapons owned by the Syrian government, chemical weapons continue to be used against civilians by government forces and ISIS.